kalpshah18/CacheDB/README.md

 ./server
 ```

-The server will start listening on port 6379 (default Redis port).
+The server will start listening on port 6380 (alternative to the default Redis port 6379 to avoid conflicts).

 ## Supported Commands